spolyak/wifi-arduino-car/README.md

 # WiFi Robot Car

 This Arduino robot car implementation was originally based on this project [implementation](https://github.com/spolyak/wifi-arduino-car/blob/master/wifi-controlled-mobile-robot.pdf).
-After I bought the WiFi shield and Motor shiled though I realized that I had a pin conflict so I decided to try the build using two Arduino boards instead.
+After I bought the WiFi shield and Motor shield though I realized that I had a pin conflict so I decided to try the build using two Arduino boards instead.
 This buildout achieves the same result using two boards.

+# The Parts

 # The Car